danieleguido/sven/README.md

 	cd ~/path/to/sven
 	cp sven/local_settings.sample.py sven/local_settings.py

-modify it according to your __own__ configutation: provide your python interpreter absolute path for the sven virtualenv.
+modify it according to your __own__ configutation: provide your python interpreter absolute path for the **sven virtualenv**.
 This interpreter will be used by sven custom management command.

   	PYTHON_INTERPRETER = '/Users/daniele/.virtualenvs/sven/bin/python'

 if you're going to use a _sqlite_ database (a light and fast alternative), you need to create a specific directory to hold the sqlite file.
 Then give adequate permissions access to both sqlite file and its parent directory.